AndyObtiva/glimmer-dsl-swt/README.md

 ## Pre-requisites

-- JDK 18 is required / JDK 16 is the minimum except on Mac ARM64 where JDK 17 is the minimum (find at https://www.oracle.com/java/technologies/downloads / Ensure `PATH` env var includes Java bin directory for `jpackage` command to work when packaging Glimmer applications / Preferably setup `JAVA_HOME` env var too to point to JDK home directory before installing JRuby)
+- JDK 18 is required / JDK 16 is minimum except on Mac ARM64 where JDK 17 is minimum (find at https://www.oracle.com/java/technologies/downloads / Ensure `PATH` env var includes Java bin directory for `jpackage` command to work when packaging Glimmer applications / Preferably setup `JAVA_HOME` env var too to point to JDK home directory before installing JRuby)
 - [RVM](http://rvm.io) on Mac & Linux (not needed on Windows)
-- JRuby 9.3.6.0 is required (supporting Ruby 2.6.x syntax) (get via [RVM](http://rvm.io) on Mac and Linux by running `rvm install jruby-9.3.6.0`; On Windows, find at [https://www.jruby.org/download](https://www.jruby.org/download))
+- JRuby 9.3.7.0 is required / JRuby 9.3.6.0 is minimum (supporting Ruby 2.6.x syntax) (get via [RVM](http://rvm.io) on Mac and Linux by running `rvm install jruby-9.3.7.0`; On Windows, find at [https://www.jruby.org/download](https://www.jruby.org/download))
 - SWT 4.24 (already included in the [glimmer-dsl-swt](https://rubygems.org/gems/glimmer-dsl-swt) gem).
 Note that SWT supports ARM64/AARCH64 on Mac and Linux since version 4.20
 - Git (comes with Mac and Linux.
 Install on Windows: https://git-scm.com/download/win )